 Explore upcoming events

-In this workflow, you will assume the role of a member of the public wants to discover festivals, shows, concerts, and other events occurring in the community.
+In this workflow, you will assume the role of a member of the public who wants to discover festivals, shows, concerts, and other events occurring in the community.
+To search for events, complete the following steps:

 - In a browser, browse to the Special Event Calendar app.